RodrigoPalazon/rodrigo_website/README.md

     -   My Full CV Page Mockup - [View](assets/images/cv_page_wireframe.png)

-  You can recognize that the layout is slightly different from each other, exactly because of the responsivity and how the elements behaves depending on the user size's screen device.
+  You can recognize that the layout is slightly different from each other, exactly because of the responsivity and how the elements behave depending on the user size's screen device.

  ## Features